zlatanned/go-corona-go/README.md

 Steps To Access:

-0. Clone or Download this project.
+0. Fork or clone this repository.
 1. Run npm i
 2. Run npm link
 3. Sign in to https://rapidapi.com/api-sports/api/covid-193 to get your API Key.